francianepovoa/cryptodash/README.md

  * Adding/Removing coins on the list of favorites

 ##### Dashboard
-* Data initializes from remembered favorites, or forwards to Settings page
+* Data initializes from remembered favorites, or forwards to the Settings page
-* Displays 5 major Cards for first 5 favorites and compact Cards for next 5
-* Renders a line chart for the 10 historical points on current favorite symbol
+* Renders a line chart for the 10 historical points on the current favorite symbol
-* Select coins changes and re-fetch data, remembers current favorite
+* Select coins changes and re-fetch data, remember the current favorite
-* Select to render historical points on Date: Days Weeks Months
+* Select to render historical data points on Date: Days Weeks Months
-* Display name and image of coin next to chart
+* Display name and image of coin next to the chart

 ## 🚀 Frontend Technologies
 <h1 align="center">